decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-2.md

 ### 9.1 Definition

-**Web Content Mining** is extracting useful information from the content of web pages including text, images, audio, and video.
+**Web Content Mining** is the process of extracting useful information from the content of web pages, including text, images, audio, and video.
+It focuses on discovering and extracting knowledge from the actual content displayed on web pages rather than the structure or usage patterns.
+This includes analyzing textual content, multimedia elements, and structured data embedded within web pages.

 ### 9.2 Types of Web Content